Ted Arison

-Ted Arison (תד אריסון; 24 February 1924 – 1 October 1999) was an Israeli businessman who co-founded Norwegian Cruise Lines in 1966 with Knut Kloster and soon left to form Carnival Cruise Lines in 1972.
+Ted Arison (תד אריסון;24 February 1924 – 1 October 1999) was an Israeli businessman who co-founded Norwegian Cruise Lines in 1966 with Knut Kloster and soon left to form Carnival Cruise Lines in 1972.
+He is the founding owner of Miami Heat of the National Basketball Association (NBA).

 Early years

 Arison was born Theodore Arisohn on 24 February 1924 in Tel Aviv (in the then British Mandate of Palestine) to Meir, a wealthy businessman, and Vera Arisohn.
-He was a third-generation sabra of Romanian Jewish descent and studied commerce and economics at the American University of Beirut.
-During World War II, he enlisted in the Jewish Brigade of the British Army and fought in Italy.
+He was a third-generation sabra of Romanian Jewish descent.
+Arison attended high school at the Herzliya Hebrew Gymnasium and studied commerce and economics at the American University of Beirut.
+During World War II, he enlisted in the British Army and fought in Italy as a soldier in the Jewish Brigade.
 After the British departure, he served as an officer in the Israel Defense Forces during the 1948 Arab–Israeli War, eventually achieving the rank of lieutenant colonel.
 From 1946 to 1951, he managed M. Dizengoff & Co., a shipping company.

 Career

-Frustrated by the lack of business opportunities, Arison wrapped up his business and moved to the United States after 1952.
+Frustrated by the lack of business opportunities, Arison wrapped up his business and moved to the United States in 1952.
 He took his family to New York in 1952 and moved to Miami, Florida, in 1966, where he co-founded Norwegian Cruise Lines in 1966 with Knut Kloster.
 In 1971 the partnership broke up on bad terms and Arison formed Carnival Cruise Lines in 1972 with the help of Meshulam Riklis.

 In 1981, he established the National Foundation for Advancement in the Arts based in Miami.
 He brought professional basketball to South Florida with the formation of the Miami Heat in 1988, and established the Arison Foundation, a philanthropic institution, in Israel and the United States.

 In 1986, Arison's condominium neighbor, Count de S.G.
 Elkaim (Vice President at E.F.
 Hutton & Company, Inc.), advised him to go public before an impending big correction in the stock market.
 Following his advice and guidance, Carnival Cruise Lines was floated on the American Stock Exchange in July 1987, one month before the stock market top and the infamous crash of October 1987.

+Arison was a member of the Non-Group, a civically influential group of Miami business elites.

 In February 1989, Arison awarded in the strictest of confidence the exclusive sale of the company at $30 per share to Elkaim.
 The stock market recovery from the emotional shock on the 1987 crash was not able to absorb this transaction.
 Consequently, having Carnival in the stock market and the ensuing rally until 1999 catapulted Arison to become one of the world's richest people.